 When it comes to dress shirts for funerals, white is the traditional choice.
-As white tends to fade and turn off-white when washed with other colours, an old white shirt may look sloppy and wrong.
+As white tends to fade and turn off-white when washed with other colors, an old white shirt may look sloppy and wrong.
 A pristine, new shirt will ensure that this is not the case.
 Just make sure that it is clean and pressed.
-If you wish to forego the traditional white shirt opt for black or another dark-toned dress shirts.
-While block colours will always be best, a very subtle pattern may also be acceptable.
+If you wish to forego the traditional white shirt opt for black or another dark-toned dress shirt.
+While block colors will always be best, a very subtle pattern may also be acceptable.
 Whatever you do, do not wear a short-sleeved shirt to a funeral.
 The style is much too casual for the occasion and could be seen as an insult to the serious nature of the event.

-When dressing for a funeral, gents should always wear a two or three piece suit as a token of respect.
+When dressing for a funeral, gents should always wear a two or three-piece suit as a token of respect.
 Don’t wear a suit and you run the risk of appearing underdressed and disrespectful of the occasion.
 Black is a natural option for a funeral suit and the best choice.
-The dark colour not only conveys your grief for the situation, but it is also traditional for funerals.
-Next, to black, charcoal and dark grey are the best colours of suits to wear.
-Like black, these subdued hues will appropriately represent the sombre mood of the event and convey your respect.
+The dark color not only conveys your grief for the situation, but it is also traditional for funerals.
+Next, to black, charcoal and dark grey are the best colors of suits to wear.
+Like black, these subdued hues will appropriately represent the somber mood of the event and convey your respect.
 If you somehow don’t own a black or dark grey suit and can’t buy one before the day, choose another dark or muted tone.
 Dark navy is an acceptable third option should you need it.